 Recruitment is defined among other things as “the action of finding new people to join an organization or support a cause.”
-(Oxford Dictionaries) It is so common to come across the claim that you are recruited into being gay, that you choose to be gay having been lured into this “lifestyle.”
-Speaking on behalf of myself, I can say that I was not recruited into being gay.
+(Oxford Dictionaries) It is so common to come across the claim that gays recruit others into being gay, that you choose to be gay, that someone lured your into this “lifestyle.”
+Speaking on behalf of myself, I can say that no one recruited me into being gay.
 Same sex attraction manifests itself naturally in me.
 It is who I am.
-During my formative years in the latter half of the 1970s the only impression I got of homosexuality (aside from a steady stream of disparaging, anti-gay jokes, remarks and slurs commonly in use at the time), was from a series of news reports about police raids on bathhouses in Toronto, culminating in Operation Soap in 1981.
+During my formative years in the latter half of the 1970s, the only impression I had of homosexuality was not good.
+Aside from a steady stream of disparaging, anti-gay jokes, remarks and slurs commonly in use at the time), there were a series of news reports about police raids on bathhouses in Toronto, culminating in Operation Soap in 1981.
 The impression of the “gay lifestyle” presented to me really came up short if it was intended to win me as a recruit.
 I have written about my experience in how I came to accept that I am gay in previous posts, see Tap, Tap, Tap…, for example.
 It was a long and difficult process that dragged on over several years.
 I tried desperately to ignore, suppress, will, even pray away the feelings of same sex attraction.
 For a long time I really wanted the gayness to go away.

-For people struggling with feelings of same sex attraction, who feel they should suppress these feelings, there are Christian groups that offer counseling, even a “cure” for homosexuality.
-There is a Roman Catholic Ministry, the Courage Apostolate, an organization that counsels chastity for homosexual persons and there was an interdenominational ministry (Protestant) called Exodus International (defunct since 2013), which claimed it could cure people of their feelings of same sex attraction through therapy.
-There is a delicious irony in this if you pause and think about it: here we have Church groups actively recruiting gay people in an effort to bring them to the faith and convince them to deny who they really are.
+For people struggling with feelings of same-sex attraction, who feel they should suppress these feelings, there are Christian groups that offer counselling, even a “cure” for homosexuality.
+There is a Roman Catholic Ministry, the Courage Apostolate, an organization that counsels chastity for homosexual persons and there was an interdenominational ministry (Protestant) called Exodus International (defunct since 2013), which claimed it could cure people of their feelings of same-sex attraction through therapy.
+There is a delicious irony in this if you pause and think about it: here we have Church groups actively recruiting gay people to bring them to the faith and convince them to deny who they are.
 How often is it you hear the accusation (particularly from Church groups) that gay people are recruiting children and young people into their “lifestyle”?
 Seriously, though, the struggle for self-acceptance is pervasive among gay people, particularly young gay people.
 I appreciate that the Courage Apostolate, Exodus International (before it folded) and like-minded groups reach out in this way with the best of intentions.
 However, the fact remains, as the saying goes, “the road to Hell is paved with good intentions.”

-In what I observed over the years, the struggle for acceptance of being gay is quite common for gay people as is the desire to suppress their feelings of same sex attraction.
-There are gay men who take up heterosexual marriage and family life in an effort to conform to the expectations of their families and the wider society only to have their marriages fail when they found they could not suppress the feelings of same sex attraction.
+In what I observed over the years, the struggle for acceptance of being gay is quite common for gay people as is the desire to suppress their feelings of same-sex attraction.
+Some gay men take up heterosexual marriage and family life to conform to the expectations of their families and the broader society only to have their marriages fail when they found they could not suppress the feelings of same-sex attraction.
 I met such men over the years and their experiences of marital breakdown, estrangement from their children in some cases, is not something I would wish on anyone.
-I turned to Christianity, Roman Catholicism in particular, in an effort to find a more positive identity, even considering taking up religious life with the Congregation of St. Basil, thinking I could find fulfillment in a life of celibacy and piety while I suppressed my homosexuality.
-However, the Catholic community of which I was a part were accepting and loving of me as a gay man and encouraged me to accept who I am.
-I am no longer Roman Catholic, but still have a soft spot for the Catholic community that welcomed me.
+I turned to Christianity, Roman Catholicism in particular, to find a more positive identity, even considering taking up religious life with the Congregation of St. Basil, thinking I could find fulfillment in a life of celibacy and piety while I suppressed my homosexuality.
+However, the Catholic community of which I was a part was accepting and loving of me as a gay man and encouraged me to admit who I am.
+I am no longer Roman Catholic, but still, have a soft spot for the Catholic community that welcomed me.

 Posted by Geoffrey